Geographical distribution of Italian speakers: Greece

 Italian formerly had official status in parts of Greece (because of the Venetian rule in the Ionian Islands and by the Kingdom of Italy in the Dodecanese).

 Malta

-Italian is widely spoken in Malta, where nearly two-thirds of the population can speak it fluently.
+Italian is widely spoken in Malta, where nearly two-thirds of the population can speak it fluently (see Maltese Italian).
 Italian served as Malta's official language until 1934, when it was abolished by the British colonial administration amid strong local opposition.

 Switzerland

-Italian is official, together with French, German and Romansch in Switzerland, with most of the 0.7 million speakers concentrated in the south of the country, in the cantons of Ticino and southern Graubünden (predominately in Italian Grigioni).
-Italian is the third most spoken language in Switzerland (after German and French), and its use has modestly declined since the 1970s.
+Italian is official, together with French, German and Romansch, in Switzerland, with most of the 0.7 million speakers concentrated in the south of the country, in the cantons of Ticino and southern Grisons (predominately in Italian Grisons).
+Italian is the third most spoken language in Switzerland (after German and French), but its use has slightly declined since the 1970s.

 Africa

 Due to heavy Italian influence during the Italian colonial period, Italian is still understood by some in former colonies.
 Outside former colonies, Italian is also understood and spoken in Tunisia and Egypt by a small part of the population.